-Born in Hong Kong, Brian studied at School of Design, the Hong Kong Polytechnic University (PolyU) and gained his Degree in Industrial & Product Design at end of 90’s and a Masters of Arts in Design after years of professional practice.
-He is currently pursuing PhD study (cooperative prototyping through visual-spatial thinking techniques) at the same school.
-He had worked in design consultancy firms in HK and Germany for developing medical equipments, OBM design for lifestyle products, watches & clocks and jewelry, and was a Design Director of a furniture manufacturer & retailer in HK & Shanghai.
-Lee is currently Assistant Professor of School of Design at PolyU.
-He is deputy leader of Asian Lifestyle Design Research Lab and takes up administrative role as deputy discipline leader of BA (Hons) in Social Design which carries social innovation for products and services development of the society in a sustainable and responsible manner.
+Born in Hong Kong, I studied at the School of Design, the Hong Kong Polytechnic University and gained his Degree in Industrial & Product Design at the end of the 90s, the Masters of Arts in Design and PhD in Design and Technology after years of professional practice and teaching.
+I had worked in design consultancy firms in HK and Germany for developing medical equipment, OBM design for lifestyle products, watches & clocks and jewellery, and was a Design Director of a furniture manufacturer & retailer in HK & Shanghai.

-Brian’s research anchors in design and visual thinking within people, material and cultural transformation.
-He is actively in exploring design for active ageing, lifestyle & material culture, sustainable product design approaches, and methodologies on development of craftsmanship, furniture design and interactive product design.
+My research anchors in concept prototyping and visual thinking amongst the transformation of people, material, culture, and social value.
+I have extensive experience in planning and facilitating collaborative/ participatory design workshops to explore insights on design for active ageing, lifestyle & material culture, sustainability, and methodologies on the development of interactive product and service system design.

-Three interweaved pillars of applied design research works are being established by Lee recently to forging the holistic understanding of design activities in response to emerging societal problems.
-First, the approach of user centered design is adopted and advocated in which participatory and co-design methods supporting community development in particular for elderly and marginalized people are being explored.
+Three interweaved pillars of applied design research works are being established recently to forging the holistic understanding of design activities in response to emerging societal problems.
+First, the approach of user-centred design is adopted and advocated in which participatory and co-design methods supporting community development in particular for elderly and marginalized people are being explored.
 Second, new production and consumption models are discussed.
-In search of emerging societal development and impact of new product design development (e.g. rapid prototyping, 3D printing), new design methodology exploring the argument from the conventional critique about concept of customization v.s. mass production, to the system thinking on local production and local consumption are carried out.
-Third, the fundamental global environmental problems caused by current production and consumption patterns are addressed in the line of Brian’s works.
+In search of emerging societal development and impact of new product design development (e.g. 3D printing), new design methodology exploring the argument from the conventional critique about the concept of customization vs mass production to the system thinking on local production and local consumption, are carried out.
+Third, the fundamental global environmental problems caused by current production and consumption patterns are addressed in the line of my works.
 Formulating new design processes and methodologies enriching sustainable product development has been explored for years.